bsideup/jabel/README.md

 As was previously described, Jabel makes the compiler think that certain features were developed for Java 8, and removes the checks that otherwise will report them as invalid for the target.

-It is important to understand that it will use the same code as for Java 12 and won't change the result's classfile version, because the compilation phase will be done with Java 8 target.
+It is important to understand that it will use the same desugaring code as for Java 9+ but won't change the result's classfile version, because the compilation phase will be done with Java 8 target.

 ## How to use